 We were fortunate to be able to test and bring to your attention both top of the range Xiaomi Mi 8 and the new POCOPHONE F1, the latter arrived on the market with a very attractive launch price despite the hardware specifications of all respect.
 Many times, however, we said that the balance of the scale for the purchase of a device compared to another, is determined by the photographic performance that a device is able to give us.

 And in the specifics of Mi 8 and POCOPHONE F1, many have wondered if it is convenient to buy one or the other terminal, especially because of the price in some cases to the clear advantage of the smartphone that repeats all'hashtag #masterofspeed, and that shares most of the photo sensors of the older brother.
 In particular on Xiaomi Mi 8 on the rear we find a dual camera composed of Sony IMX363 sensor from 12 megapixel, aperture f/ 1.8 and pixel dimensions of 1.25 nm with optical stabilization OIS to 4 axis, while the second telephoto type sensor appears to be the Samsung S5K3M3 from 12 megapixel with aperture f/ 2.4 and pixel dimensions of 1.4 nm all seasoned by a dual flash dual-tone LED flash.
-We are also offered the possibility of one optical zoom 2X, but also the possibility of the PRO modeso you can set the individual settings of a photo by choosing also from which optics to make the shot.
+We are also offered the option of one 2X Optical zoom, but also the possibility of PRO modeso you can set the individual settings of a photo by choosing also from which optics to make the shot.

-On the POCOPHONE F1 instead we find a dual rear camera that consists of a '12 megapixel optics, Sony IMX363 sensor, with pixel surface from 1,4 um and aperturef/ 1.9, equipped Dual Pixel autofocus quick, precise and soft in the changes to which a5 megapixel optic, Samsung S5K5E8 sensor, with pixel surface from 1,12 um and aperture f/ 2.0.
+On the POCOPHONE F1 instead we find a dual rear camera that consists of a12 megapixel optics, Sony IMX363 sensor, with pixel surface from 1,4 um and aperturef/ 1.9, equipped Dual Pixel autofocus quick, precise and soft in the changes to which a5 megapixel optic, Samsung S5K5E8 sensor, with pixel surface from 1,12 um and aperture f/ 2.0.

 Therefore the difference is not only found in the second sensor but also in the opening of the main optics, better in Mi 8 and that it also provides us with a stabilization OIS to 4 axes unlike the POCOPHONE F1 which instead provides a stabilization of the 'imamgine of digital type.
 But let's see together a few shots in comparison.